Why defining failure is the key to measuring change failure rate

 How do you measure change failure rate?

 Change failure rate is easy enough to calculate assuming your team is measuring the right metrics.
-Simply divide the number of failed deployments by the total number of deployments.
+Simply divide the number of deployments that cause failures by the total number of deployments.
 If your team deployed five times today and two of them resulted in failures, your change failure rate is 40%.

 Change failure rate and the DORA metrics

 As a software development organization, our goal is always rapid and stable delivery of software to end users.
 That is the DevOps way after all.
 When the business pushes for faster delivery timelines, more new features, expanded roadmaps, etc., it can be tempting to optimize for speed at the expense of stability or quality.
 But we all know that approach will come back to harm us in the long run.
 How you respond to incidents and failures is equally if not more important than deploying more times in a day.

 The DevOps Research and Assessment (DORA) group has shown us that elite performing teams will measure and optimize around four key DORA metrics:

 - Time to recover

 But more than just measuring change failure rate, the way your team defines failures is such a critical step in this process to make sure you are optimizing for the right things for your business.

 The importance of defining failures to work for your organization

 While change failure rate has been broadly accepted as an important DORA metric to track, what’s not often acknowledged is that it can actually be complicated to define failure.
 There are several ways of determining what a failure means for your organization, and there’s not always agreement on which definitions to use, when, and why.
 The challenge arises when there is confusion around what constitutes a failure for your organization, hence the importance of defining failures across your entire organization up front.
 Here are a few common ways we see engineering teams defining failure: